CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 # multicore: 2.212 sec
 ```

 For multi-node analyses using `plan(cluster)`, the job can be submitted using the package `snow`.
 As we are using `snow`, R must be launched using `RMPISNOW`.
 Other necessities include specifying the number of nodes and `--ntasks-per-node`.
-We also need to remember that `snow` requires a master worker in addition to those employed by the analysis.
+We also need to remember that `snow` requires a master worker in addition to those used by the analysis.
 For example, for a job using two nodes and seven workers for the analysis, the following lines would need to be included in the batch job file:

 ```bash
 # Note: see elsewhere on this page for full examples of batch job files